grahamzemel/WebHeckScanner/README.md

 # WebHeckScanner (v2.0)
-Written by Graham Zemel, using Nikto, Nuclei, Sqlmap, Anew, Gau, and more!
+Written by [Graham Zemel](https://grahamzemel.com), using Nikto, Nuclei, Sqlmap, Anew, Gau, and more!

-This is a bash script designed to scan web apps easily, with multiple tools.
+This is a Bash script designed to scan web apps for vulnerabilities using advanced tools while maintaining efficiency

 # Installation
 ### You must install and configure your directory as I have done or change the code if you have tools in your path already
 ```